OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

     $datadiskforbuild = $attachdatadisk.diskName
     $vhdname = $attachdatadisk.vhdname

-    ###This is different toojust a straight cloud service change
+    ###This is different to just a straight cloud service change
-    #note if you do not have a disk label hello command below will fail, populate as required.
+    #note if you do not have a disk label the command below will fail, populate as required.
     $vmConfig | Add-AzureDataDisk -ImportFrom -MediaLocation "https://$newxiostorageaccountnamenode2.blob.core.windows.net/vhds/$vhdname" -LUN $lunNo -HostCaching $hostcach -DiskLabel $label

     }